Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Background and Related Work

-In China, companies' privacy practices are primarily governed by the Personal Information Protection Law (PIPL)\footnote{\href{http://en.npc.gov.cn.cdurl.cn/2021-12/29/c_694559.htm}{Personal Information Protection Law (PIPL)}}, the Cybersecurity Law (CSL)\footnote{\href{http://www.npc.gov.cn/zgrdw/npc/xinwen/2016-11/07/content_2001605.htm}{Cybersecurity Law (CSL) of the People's Republic of China}}, Data Security Law (DSL)\footnote{\href{https://www.gov.cn/xinwen/2021-06/11/content_5616919.htm}{Data Security Law (DSL) of the People's Republic of China}}, and the Provisions on Online Protection of Children's Personal Information (POPCPI)\footnote{\href{https://www.gov.cn/xinwen/2019-08/23/content_5423865.htm}{Provisions on Online Protection of Children's Personal Information}}.
-Appendix \ref{law} details the similarities and differences between these privacy laws and regulations .
-These legal frameworks provide data privacy protection and the scope of state oversight over data processors and companies~\cite{junck2021china,xixin2022bundle}.
+In China, companies' privacy practices are primarily governed by the Personal Information Protection Law (PIPL)\footnote{\href{http://en.npc.gov.cn.cdurl.cn/2021-12/29/c_694559.htm}{Personal Information Protection Law (PIPL)}}, Cybersecurity Law (CSL)\footnote{\href{http://www.npc.gov.cn/zgrdw/npc/xinwen/2016-11/07/content_2001605.htm}{Cybersecurity Law (CSL) of the People's Republic of China}}, Data Security Law (DSL)\footnote{\href{https://www.gov.cn/xinwen/2021-06/11/content_5616919.htm}{Data Security Law (DSL) of the People's Republic of China}}, and Provisions on Online Protection of Children's Personal Information (POPCPI)\footnote{\href{https://www.gov.cn/xinwen/2019-08/23/content_5423865.htm}{Provisions on Online Protection of Children's Personal Information}}.
+These Chinese legal frameworks establish data privacy protections and define the scope of state oversight over data processors and companies~\cite{junck2021china,xixin2022bundle}.
+While GDPR, CCPA, and PIPL share common goals of protecting personal data and individual rights, they differ in their enforcement mechanisms, the extent of government access, and overall emphasis.
+Although PIPL is influenced by GDPR and incorporates similar individual rights, it places greater emphasis on national security and allows broader government access to data~\cite{calzada2022citizens, gao2022attractive, wang2024justifying}.
 CSL and DSL contain provisions related to personal information protection but they both prioritize national security over individual privacy rights~\cite{calzada2022citizens}.
 In contrast, PIPL focuses on individuals' privacy within the Chinese context (e.g., Chapter 3).
-However, certain terms in the PIPL—such as separate consent and the criteria for lawful anonymization—are open to interpretation, which can create uncertainty in how they are applied~\cite{yao2023overcoming,wang2024justifying}.
-PIPL supports individual data protection, but allows government access under certain circumstances (e.g., Chapter 2, Section 3).
+However, certain terms in PIPL---particularly those related to separate consent and the criteria for lawful anonymization---are open to interpretation, creating uncertainty in their application~\cite{yao2023overcoming,wang2024justifying}.
+PIPL supports individual data protection, but allows government access under certain circumstances (e.g., Chapter 2).
 Furthermore, enforcing data protection laws in China is complex due to the involvement of multiple administrative authorities, overlapping responsibilities, inconsistent enforcement practices, and internal contradictions within the legal framework~\cite{creemers2022china,zhang2024china}.